Are Freelancers and Contractors the Same Thing?

 Do contractors and freelancers do their accounts differently?

 The way that contractors and freelancers manage their accounts and pay tax depends on the legal structure of their business.
-What really matters is how they register their business, for example as a limited company or sole trader.
+What really matters is how they register their business, for example as a limited company or a sole trader.
 This is what dictates their obligations around reporting and paying tax, and any other responsibilities.

 As both are external parties, the businesses using their services don’t normally need to do much more than account for their invoices in their bookkeeping.
 There might be IR35 considerations if a contractor provides their services through their own limited company or other third party intermediary.